OctopusDeploy/blog/blog/2022-q2/automating-support-emails-runbooks/index.md

 This type of runbook is perfect for:

-- Automatically pulling technical info from your deployment targets
+- Automatically pulling technical information from your deployment targets
 - Helping less technical staff get information without knowing tricky terms or commands
 - Speeding up system recovery